Monday 10 June 2024

 InputMethod=

 Save and exit and the onscreen keyboard shouldn't appear again on the login screen.
 Also it's a rather basic login screen for some reason, no matter which theme I choose.
+Update - switching to the default Breeze login theme fixes this.

 Then I noticed that Wayland was set as default again, after I tried to login and it wouldn't work.
 Nvidia is the reason for this, but thankfully X11 is still an option and that works.
 Then on the first few logins I noticed a lot of little errors I think some parts hadn't updated, so a quick trip to Discover, the package manager to make sure everything got updated was needed.
 And then a day or so after i updated, there was some major bug fixes, which has made things better but i am still getting the odd Plasma crash, usually after logging in and opening Chrome for the first time.
 Right now the desktop seems to have has settled down and actually feels a bit snappier than Plasma 5 was.
 I am still getting the occasional error and a few graphical glitches, black screens occasionally.,